How to Clean Laminate Kitchen Cabinets

 - Dry off the cabinets wit ha dry towel or cloth.

-- To remove grease stains from your laminate cabinets, cleaners Regents Park suggests using a mixture of equal parts white vinegar and water.
+- To remove grease stains from your laminate cabinets, we suggest using a mixture of equal parts white vinegar and water.
 Use a spray bottle to apply the vinegar solution on the cabinets, wait for a few minutes, then wipe down the cabinets with a clean, damp rag.

 Wait for the cabinets to dry completely before putting anything back.
-Cleaners Regents Park advise leaving the cabinet’s doors open to speed up the drying process and avoid mould problems.
+We advise leaving the cabinet’s doors open to speed up the drying process and avoid mould problems.